arch-based/fetcher-rs/README.md

 The old implementation of this script in C++ is faster than both fastfetch and hyfetch.
 But since C++ has more vulnerabilities, I decided to use Rust.
 This github repo serve tarballs for the AUR, and the main resources, in order for it to compile.
 I also serve the process of compiling in the AUR using the fetcher-based-rs package in the A.U.R.

-_**This project is done for now, because Rust really makes your emotions feel like your project is done, while in other programming languages it requires a lot of time to finish one project.
+_**This project is done for now as Rust can finish projects fast, while in other programming languages it requires a lot of time to finish one project.
 While in rust, i'm done! :)**_

 # Installation